Ruth Ellis: Career

-By the end of the 1940s, Ruth had become a nightclub hostess in Hampstead through nude-modelling work, which paid significantly more than her previous jobs.
+By the end of the 1940s, Ellis had become a nightclub hostess in Soho through nude-modelling work, which paid significantly more than her previous jobs.
 Morris Conley, her manager at the Court Club in Duke Street, blackmailed his hostess employees into sleeping with him.
-By early 1950, Ruth was making money as a full-service escort, and became pregnant by one of her regular clients.
-She had this pregnancy terminated (illegally) in the third month and returned to work as soon as she could.
+By early 1950, Ellis was making money as a full-service escort and became pregnant by one of her regular clients.

-On 8 November 1950, Ruth married 41-year-old George Johnston Ellis, a divorced dentist with two sons, at the register office in Tonbridge, Kent.
+On 8 November 1950, Ellis married 41-year-old George Johnston Ellis, a divorced dentist with two sons, at the register office in Tonbridge, Kent.
 A regular customer at the Court Club, George was a violent and possessive alcoholic who became convinced that his new wife was having an affair.
-Ruth left him several times but always returned.
+Ellis left him several times but always returned.
 When she gave birth to a daughter, Georgina, in 1951, George refused to acknowledge paternity; they separated shortly afterwards and later divorced.

-In 1951, while she had been four months pregnant, Ruth appeared, uncredited, as a beauty queen in the Rank film Lady Godiva Rides Again.
-She returned to prostitution following her divorce from Ellis, having moved into her parents' residence with her daughter.
+In 1951, while she had been four months pregnant, Ellis appeared, uncredited, as a beauty queen in the Rank film Lady Godiva Rides Again.
+She returned to prostitution following her divorce from George, having moved into her parents' residence with her daughter.